London Corresponding Society: The Edinburgh treason trials

 By the time LCS delegates attended their second reform convention in Edinburgh in October 1793, the political climate had changed dramatically.
-From February 1, 1793 the Crown was at war with the new French Republic.
+From 1 February 1793 the Crown was at war with the new French Republic.
 Any association with Paris or defence of its policies, foreign or domestic, was now regarded as treasonable.
 In May 1793 the House of Commons refused by 282 votes to 41 even to consider petitions asking for reform.

 At a time when reformers were beginning to mobilise a broad swath of opinion in Britain in favour of a reformed Parliament and a strictly constitutional monarchy, they were being forced, by their early embrace of the French revolution, to defend policies in France they did not advocate at home: the execution of the king and of regime opponents, the confiscation of the property of the Church and nobility.
-Against the institution of the Terror, the French Republic paid no heed to the entreaties in Paris of Thomas Muir or, from his place in the French National Convention, of Thomas Paine.
+Following the institution of the Reign of Terror, the French Republic paid no heed to the entreaties in Paris of Thomas Muir or, from his place in the French National Convention, of Thomas Paine.

 After Muir returned to Scotland, he was charged with treason.
-Although the prosecutorial evidence amounted to little more than a presentation of his political views, in August 1793 a jury of landlords upheld the charge and Muir was sentenced to 14 years transportation.
+Although the prosecutorial evidence amounted to little more than a presentation of his political views, in August 1793 a jury of landlords upheld the charge.
+Muir was sentenced to 14 years transportation.
 Convicted of sedition, the same fate befell the secretary of a second Edinburgh convention in October, 1793, William Skirving, and the two LCS delegates.

 Joseph Gerrald and LCS chairman Maurice Margarot had been elected as delegates to the convention by the LCS's first open-air meeting, attended by some 4,000 persons in a field off the Hackney Road.
 Gerrald had published earlier in the year A Convention the Only Means of Saving Us from Ruin.
 With ancient precedents sought in the Anglo-Saxon mycelgemot (popular assemblies) and wittengamot (delegated representatives), the pamphlet's laid out a three-stage sequence, from local gatherings to regional delegations to national convention.
 There was the scarcely disguised suggestion that such a convention would have a representative legitimacy greater than the corrupted, unreformed Parliament.

 As the son of a wine importer, Margarot (who alone survived to return to England in 1810) had continental connections, including residence in Paris during the first year of the revolution.
 These allowed the authorities to draw upon him the suspicion of being a French spy.